 Local Group Rides

 We are not a racing club and all our rides are leisurely.
-We offer twice monthly mixed gender scheduled rides for all capable riders – Please see the Home pages for announcements of rides and how to join.
+We offer monthly mixed gender scheduled rides for all capable riders – Please see the Home pages for announcements of rides and how to join.

 Local Bike shops

 Barnet has several bike shops and some give discounts to LCC members.
 See our map of bike shops and servicing in Barnet.

 Safety checks and minor adjustments

 Cycleconfident run free ‘Dr Bike’ sessions to check bikes for safety and do minor adjustments.

 It’s easy when you know how.
 These simple maintenance guides from Cycling UK guide you through essential basic maintenance checks.

 Money Saving Expert has some useful tips on how to buy a cheap bike, cycle hire schemes & more.